Power Loss/Electrical Surge Data Recovery

 If the hard drive is in the middle of a write operation, data can become corrupted.
 If a firmware sector becomes corrupted, the hard drive can be prevented from booting.
 The read/write can also make physical contact with the platters, damaging both.

 If the heads make contact with the platters, they can stop them from spinning.
 This harms not only the heads and platters, but the motor as well.
 The hard drive spindle motor can become seized if it encounters sudden resistance.

 If the platters keep spinning, the read/write heads will start to gouge out the magnetic coating on the surfaces of the platters.
 This is called rotational scoring.
 Severe rotational scoring can render the data on a hard drive unsalvageable.

 At Gillware Data Recovery, our cleanroom is staffed with highly skilled engineers.
 The majority of our engineers have been with us for years and have salvaged data from thousands of failed storage devices.

 In electrical surge data recovery situations, we always begin with a free evaluation.
 We even offer to cover the cost of inbound shipping.
 Prepaid UPS shipping labels are available for all our clients in the continental US.

 Once we’ve assessed your storage device’s point of failure, we can determine the cost and likelihood of a successful recovery.
 This is when you get your exact price quote from us.
 We don’t do any additional work unless you approve the price quote, and we only send you a bill once we’ve successfully recovered your critical data.
-Once your case has been paid for, we send your data back to you on a healthy external drive.
-If we do not manage to recover your important data, you owe us nothing for our attempts.
+Once our successful efforts have been paid for, we send your data back to you on a healthy external drive.
+If we do not manage to recover your important data at a price that is sensible to you, you owe us nothing for our attempts.